 Alternatively, flights from Copenhagen arrive year-round in Kangerlussuaq Airport and Narsarsuaq Airport in the summer period.

 Reykjavik and the nearby attractions of the Blue Lagoon and Golden Circle can be tackled in as little as four or five days.
 Allow at least 10 days to include driving the famous Ring Road, backpacking the Laugavegurinn/Fimmvörðuháls Pass, or exploring part of Greenland to a trip.

 If you like hot springs, Viking history, exotic eats, remote hiking, geothermal activity, puffins, and wide-open landscapes, Iceland is your place.
 If you’re a true travel pioneer who wants to experience isolated settlements, ice fjords and glaciers, dogsledding, and the proud and resilient Inuit culture, visit Greenland.

 Visitors from the United States, Canada, the United Kingdom, Australia, and New Zealand do not require visas for stays of less than 90 days.

-Book one of our suggested itineraries or use them as inspiration to work with us to build your perfect private tour!
+We specialize in custom, private tours.
+Book one of our selected itineraries below or use them as inspiration to work with us to plan your perfect trip!